 The neighbors were great and our neighbor across the street, used his horse trailer to get my stuff moved in when it had to be put into storage about 20 miles north of us.
 When Raymond finally arrived and the neighbors had a surprise party for him, complete with a wonderful cake.
 I had made a huge sign, that hung from what I call our click and pull clothes line, to welcome him and to let everyone know he was coming to stay.

-I didn't even count the number of clothes pins to keep it all up there!
+I didn't even count the number of clothes pins to keep it

 That's the "barn" just underneath the word here.